 Can I talk to the judge about my case without the other parties present?

 No. Judicial ethics strictly prohibit judges from "ex parte" communication—which means talking with one attorney or party without the other attorney or party present.

 If you want to give the judge information about your case or you want the judge to take some action on your case, you must file your request with the court.

 How do I find a lawyer?

-Ask your friends, family, and colleagues for a referral or use the Iowa State Bar Association's Iowa Find-A-Lawyer referral service online or toll free: 1-800/532-1108.
+Ask your friends, family, and colleagues for a referral or use the Iowa State Bar Association's Iowa Find-A-Lawyer referral service online.
 Court personnel are not permitted to make referrals to specific attorneys or law firms.

 How do I request an ADA accommodation?